Sleeping on Jupiter: Summary

 Nomi Frederiksen travels to Jarmuli, a temple town in India's coastal northeast, to produce a documentary film.
 Nomi was born in India but was later orphaned, and sent to an ashram in Jarmuli.
 She was subjected to physical, emotional, and sexual abuse while at the ashram.
 She later escaped and was adopted, moving to Norway.
 She meets three old women while on a train, Gouri, Latika, and Vidya.
 Her production assistant, Suraj, is Vidya's son and is troubled by his ongoing divorce.
 The chapters alternate between Nomi's first-person narration and third person narratives following the novel's secondary characters.

 Reception

-Kirkus Reviews praised the first-person narration of Nomi but criticized the secondary characters for doing "nothing to move the story forward" and wrote that the novel lacked a "satisfying resolution."
+Kirkus Reviews praised the first-person narration of Nomi but criticized the secondary characters for doing "nothing to move the story forward" and wrote that the novel lacked a "satisfying resolution".

-Publishers Weekly wrote "the overlapping stories make for a rich and absorbing consideration of where the past ends and the present begins."
+Publishers Weekly wrote that "the overlapping stories make for a rich and absorbing consideration of where the past ends and the present begins".